 And so he addressed the nation early in the morning, U.S. time.
 He was already in trouble in his bid for re-election.
 Had the mission succeeded, all the talk of the apparent Republican nominee for President, former Governor Ronald Reagan of California, of the Democrats being weak on national security would have evaporated.
 Instead, Carter now looked absolutely hopeless.
 His only hope of winning after this was getting the hostages home before the election on November 4.
 He didn't.

 When President Barack Obama was told of the chance to kill Osama bin Laden in 2011, he knew that if the mission failed, it would be “his Desert One,” and he would probably lose his bid for re-election.
-Advised to do so by Vice President Joe Biden and Secretary of State Hillary Clinton, he gave the order to go ahead, and it worked, and he was re-elected.
-Obama was lucky.
+Advised to do so by Vice President Joe Biden and Secretary of State Hillary Clinton, he gave the order to go ahead, and it worked spectacularly: The target was eliminated, and none of our people were lost.
+Obama was re-elected.
+He was lucky.
 Carter was not.

 Of the 66 people taken hostage on November 4, 1979 -- 52 of whom were still in captivity at the end, on January 20, 1981, spitefully held over a few minutes after Carter left office so he couldn't get the full credit for his hard work in negotiations -- 46 are still alive.
 Here are their names: